mkrasne2/web3-lottery/README.md

 ## Randomness

-I build this game to teach myself how to integrate the Chainlink VRF (Verifiable Random Function) into a smart contract.
+I built this game to teach myself how to integrate the Chainlink VRF (Verifiable Random Function) into a smart contract.
 During every draw, the function automatically calls an existing subscription to VRF and recursively generates random values that get sent back as results to the original smart contract.

 ## Range